Wynwood Walls is a must visit spot when you visit Miami, for locals and travelers alike.

 Wynwood Doors features even more murals painted across large garage doors in the property adjacent to Wynwood Walls.

 Outside the Walls

-PIN this image to your Pinterest board for future reference!
+PIN one of the above images to Pinterest for future reference.
 Click the top left corner.